Gbau08/openCPUTest/README.md

 Credit to https://github.com/cw25/opencpu_service_ci_tutorial

-I recently found myself stuck.
-I had a slick bit of R code that I was using to generate some valuable stats, but I had no way to get it into production.
-The app stack where I work is mostly LAMP, and honestly, anybody who says they want to do statistical computing in PHP should seek medical attention.

-In order to properly develop and deploy my service with continuous integration, I needed to be able to answer all the usual questions:

-+ Can I package up my R code to run in other environments?
-+ Can I run unit tests against my code?
-+ Can I easily wrap my code in a REST API?
-+ Can I bundle everything together into a production-ready container?
-+ Can I automate the testing of that container before it goes into production?

-Luckily, we have all the pieces we need!

-+ [R](https://www.r-project.org/) and its [packaging system](http://r-pkgs.had.co.nz/) help with portability
-+ The [testthat](http://r-pkgs.had.co.nz/tests.html) package allows us to test our R code
-+ The amazing [OpenCPU](https://www.opencpu.org) project gives us an easy way to wrap R code with an API
-+ OpenCPU also has [Docker](https://www.docker.com/) support so we can containerize our service
-+ [Travis CI](https://travis-ci.com/) provides easy tools for automated testing of our Docker container

 # First, an anatomy lesson

-This Git repo can serve as a template for the layout of your project.
-This is the same file layout I've used for building my services at [Illuminate Education](https://www.illuminateed.com).
-It is organized as an R package, with a few add-ons for Docker and OpenCPU.
-Here's a quick rundown of what the various files and directories do:

 * `R/`: Your R code goes in this directory
 * `docker/installer.R`: Used to install any R dependencies your code might have.
 This will take the place of `library()` calls in your R code